Jinkkuu/TinyWorld/README.md

 ## Goals:
 - [ ] Fully Remove the Old Code Base
 - [X] Redesign the Main Menu
-- [ ] Redisign the Gameplay Interface
+- [ ] Redesign the Gameplay Interface
 - [X] Allow More than 1 World (Having a World Menu)
 - [ ] Published